Monarchy of Spain: Popularity and criticism

-The king took measures to reconcile public confidence in the monarchy.
+The king took measures to restore public confidence in the monarchy.
 In the wake of the scandal surrounding the Duke of Palma de Mallorca, the king spoke in his 2011 Christmas Eve National Speech that no-one is above the law.
 Additionally, the king addressed the perennial critique of the monarchy by publishing the budget spent on the monarchy and royal household.
 In 2012, the king and Prince of Asturias volunteered an additional 7% pay-cut in solidarity with government officials, bringing the king's taxable income for 2012 at about 270,000 euros, and that of the prince at 131,000 euros.
 Of the events surrounding the safari, the contrite king issued a rare apology and said "I am very sorry.
 I made a mistake.
 It will not happen again."
-Furthermore, the king and the Prince of Asturias stepped up public engagements, particularly those of a business nature, in an effort to promote "Brand Spain," as the king put it as he answered written questions.
+Furthermore, the king and the Prince of Asturias stepped up public engagements, particularly those of a business nature, in an effort to promote "Brand Spain", as the king put it as he answered written questions.
 The king's mantra for Spanish business; "Export, export, export!"
 Spanish business magnates rallied to the king's cause; "From a corporate point of view, King Juan Carlos is Spain's No. 1 ambassador," said César Alierta, chairman of the Spanish telecommunications giant Telefónica.
 The king is also credited with brokering a deal worth $9.9 billion for a Spanish consortium in Saudi Arabia to construct a high-speed rail line by leveraging his personal relationship with Saudi King Abdullah and outmaneuvering a French bid.
 "Without the king, this contract would not have gone ahead," according to former Spanish foreign minister Miguel Angel Moratinos.
 The king's role as a "business diplomat and deal maker" for his country's interest was brought to light during the safari scandal, as the safari was paid for by Mohamed Eyad Kayali, a Syrian construction magnate and longtime friend of the king.
 The two worked together on the deal which awarded the Haramain High Speed Rail Project to the Spanish consortium.
 For supporters of the monarchy the king is an "irreplaceable resource" with unrivaled relationships with other world leaders.
 Observers credit the king with easing tensions between Spain's former government of José Zapatero and the George W. Bush administration, while also helping to resolve disputes in Latin America.

 Opinion polls released in April 2012 revealed that the Spanish public generally forgave the king over the recent scandals, but wished for greater transparency of the monarchy.

 However, criticism grew increasingly strident towards many senior members of the royal family as investigations continued to dominate headlines throughout 2013.
 In an act to preserve Spanish constitutional stability Juan Carlos I abdicated the throne on 19 June 2014, in favor of his popular son, now reigning as King Felipe VI.